objarni/inkup/README.md

 What a feeling seeing the Inkscape built locally!

-Also during that weekend, I developed this Vagrantfile in parallell, so the effort could be re-used for someone else and lower the threshold to build Inkscape from sources, thus hopefully lowering the threshold for more developers to contribute to Inkscape.
+Also during that weekend, I developed this Vagrantfile in parallell, so the effort could be re-used for someone else and lower the threshold to build Inkscape from sources.

 It also means starting development of inkscape on a new computer, or a re-installed computer, is a breeze.